-Visiting Orbelus Winery reminded us of our visit to Bodega Cecchin, an organic winery in Mendoza, Argentina.
-Just like in Mendoza, Orbelus uses only organic grapes and traditional fungicides.
-Their wines are heavily regulated and their focus is on great quality wines and not mass production.
+Orbelus uses only organic grapes and traditional fungicides.
+Their wines are heavily regulated, and their focus is on great quality wines and not mass production.

 Wine Tasting at Orbelus Winery

-The first wine was a white, Sandanski Misket, made from Bulgarian indigeneous grapes.
-Pale yellow in color, we liked the aromatic and fragrant notes in the wine
+We tasted four wines while at Orbelus Winery.
+Kicking off the tasting was a white Sandanski Misket, made from Bulgarian indigenous grapes.
+Pale yellow in color, we liked the aromatic and fragrant notes in the wine.

 This was followed by a strong Rosé wine, a combination of Broadleaf Melnik and Syrah grapes.

-We love red wines and the last two Orbelus wines we tasted did not disappoint.
-Orbelus Mitra wine, a blend of Grenache and Melnik grapes was fantastic.

-While the Orbelus Prima 2015 wine knocked our socks off.
+We love red wines and the last two we tasted did not disappoint.
+Orbelus Mitra, a blend of Grenache and Melnik grapes, was easy to drink , but the Orbelus Prima 2015 was our favorite.

-This wine, a Gold Winner at a prestigious North Amerian wine festival was deep, complex and with a smooth finish.
+This wine, a Gold Winner at a prestigious North American wine festival, was deep and complex, with a smooth finish.